Gabrielatb/Domestic-Violence-App/README.md

 * Advocate is able to update the status of their client's application.
 ![Update Client Filled Form ](https://github.com/Gabrielatb/Domestic-Violence-App/blob/master/static/img/update_status.png)

-* Both advocate and client can research a defendant's criminal record through the Background Check API.
+* Both advocate and victim can research a defendant's criminal record through the Background Check API.
 ![Background Check](https://github.com/Gabrielatb/Domestic-Violence-App/blob/master/static/img/criminal_record_search.png)

 * Advocates are able to change the status of the Emergency Shelter so a victim can see how many available beds there are and when another bed will be available.